-The Standing Orders combine statutory provisions with guidance on their application.
-Where a statutory provision has been augmented with advice on how it might be implemented the advice (so as not to confuse it with the statutory obligation) is placed below the relevant legislative reference.
-In some cases the language in the statutory provision has been modernised for ease of interpretation or amended to ensure consistency with more recently enacted statutes.
+The Standing Orders consist of statutory provisions about meetings along with guidance on how those provisions should be applied in practice.
+Where a statutory provision has been augmented with advice on how it might be implemented, the advice (so as not to confuse it with the statutory obligation) is placed below the relevant legislative reference.
+In some cases, the language in the statutory provision has been modernised for ease of interpretation or amended to ensure consistency with more recently enacted statutes.

-It is important to note that during a meeting any statutory references in the standing orders apply throughout the period of the meeting, regardless of whether or not parts or all of the Standing Orders have been suspended.
+It is important to note that statutory references in the standing orders apply throughout the period of a meeting, regardless of whether or not parts or all of the Standing Orders have been suspended.
 These provisions must also be carried through into any amendment of the standing orders that might be made.
 Please note, where it is employed the word 'must', unless otherwise stated, identifies a mandatory legislative requirement.